-• If the system detects that a Hero or Standard Robot is the destroying robot, it will receive the experience points corresponding to the experience value of the destroyed robot; otherwise, the latter's experience points will be distributed evenly among the surviving Hero and Standard Robots of the opposing team.
+HP damage dealt by one team to the Outpost of the other team and if the robot causing the 500th HP damage is detected by the Referee System as a Hero or Standard Robot, such robot will receive 100 Experience Points, otherwise the 100 Experience Points will be distributed evenly among the surviving Hero and Standard Robots of its team.
 The average is rounded up and shall be accurate to one decimal place.